While there is no direct formula to get the word count in Google Sheets, you can easily get it by using a combination of a few functions.

 In this formula, my delimiter is a space character, so the SPLIT function would give me an array of text string delimited by the space character.
 The COUNTA function then simply counts the total number of these delimited values.

-And the reason I have used the IF formula is to make sure I get a blank when there is no text in the cell.
+And the reason I have used the IF formula is to ensure I get a blank when there is no text in the cell.
 If you don’t use the IF function, the formula will return 1 even when the cell is empty.

 This, in turn, gives us the word count.